keybase/client/shared/chat/readme.md

 Edge cases:
 - Rekey: If you don't have the keys to unbox the conversation we tell you who can help you out (sometimes yourself)
 - Reset users: If you have reset users in an implied team conversation (no actual team in the teams tab) we present the reset users for you to deal with.

+## Thread

+A conversation thread is a list of messages.
+The thread itself is just a list of ids and each row is individually connected.
+Messages have several IDs associated with them and they're used in different circumstances.

+MessageID: is the true id of a sent message.
+This is used as input to rpcs (like editing/deleting)
+OutboxID: is used when sending a message (while in the grey state)
+Ordinal: is used to order / lookup messages.
+Ordinals are currently fractional additions to the last visible message id. aka if i sent a message after the already sent {MessageID: 123}  the oridinal would be 123.001 The ordinal is only used to ensure this client is seeing messages in order from their perspective.
+If you reload the thread those ordinals can be resolved into their real sent ids (aka 123.001 -> 124)

+Pending -> Send reconciliation.
+We keep our ordinals so we don't thrash or get things flipped out of order.